Red Beans and Rice

 LET’S GET COOKING

 Soak the beans overnight in a mixing bowl with at least 2 gallons of water.
+Discard the soak liquid and reserve the beans.

 To a large cast iron or other thick-bottomed pot over medium-high heat add the bacon and cook turning as needed to brown on all sides.
 About 1/2 way through that process, add the smoked sausage to brown it as well.